-Are your customers getting value out of the online experience you’re offering?
-Are they satisfied with your products and services?
-And just how loyal are they to your brand exactly?
 These are the questions customer feedback will help you get the answers to.
 In return, this clarity and better understanding of customers’ needs is what will help us ensure our efforts will bring the desired results.
 But how do you get started?
 And what does the process look like from start to finish?
 Let’s dive in…

-In this post, we will define customer feedback and outline the three pillars of the customer feedback management process, including which metrics and digital channels to use and how to bring your feedback program full circle with analytics and closed loop feedback techniques.
+In this post, we will define customer feedback and outline the three pillars of the customer feedback management process.
+Including which metrics and digital channels to use and how to bring your feedback program full circle with analytics and closed loop feedback techniques.

 What you’ll learn: